krystofl/krystofl.github.io/about.md

 In 2020, Ecogate made the Inc. 5000 list of the fastest-growing private companies in the United States!
 I am super proud of the team at Ecogate for making it happen.

-Also in 2020, I joined [Wavemaker Labs](https://www.wavemakerlabs.com/), where we build robots that do useful things like [mow lawns](https://www.grazemowing.com/) or [make pizza](https://www.piestro.com/).
+I later joined [Wavemaker Labs](https://www.wavemakerlabs.com/), making robots that do useful things like [mow lawns](https://www.grazemowing.com/) or [make pizza](https://www.piestro.com/).
 As Director of Software Engineering, I made sure our robots do the right things at the right time.
 Here's Graze, our autonomous commercial lawn mower:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/is8h6PqKV9c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+In 2022, I joined Nvidia, working on [DRIVE](https://developer.nvidia.com/drive), the company's end-to-end solution for autonomous vehicles, soon to be deployed by Mercedes-Benz, Jaguar, Land-Rover, and other carmakers.
+Here's Nvidia CEO Jensen Huang introducing the platform:

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/CpipH2PxH20" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/LjoxHaDCusY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I see engineering as more of a mindset than a job: it’s a way of systematically solving problems by breaking them down and applying a rigorous understanding of how the world works with a generous helping of creativity.

 These skills are helpful even in scenarios that don’t at first look like engineering problems, like running a business or breaking out of a locked hotel bathroom ([these things happen](https://krystof.litomisky.com/2019/12/24/trapped/)).

-First and foremost, though, I am always thinking about building a better future - so let me know if you're ready to build something great and think I might be able to help!
+First and foremost, though, I am always thinking about building a better future - so let me know if you're ready to build something great and would like to talk!